 - Tel number: 250-391-2600

 CRA’s processing times for the waiver applications varies, so if you are planning to apply for a waiver, ensure you do so promptly after the contract is approved, at least 30 days before start of services in Canada or 30 days before first payment.
 The official waiver must be received by the Finance department before the first contract payment, otherwise the normal tax-withholding rules will apply.
 While CRA will send an approved waiver to Finance, please also submit your waiver copy to Finance, at email@example.com, to ensure it is received in a timely fashion.
-To avoid paying the tax, Finance must receive a copy of the waiver prior to, or along with, the submission of your first invoice.
+To avoid having the tax deducted from your payment, Finance must receive a copy of the waiver prior to, or along with, the submission of your first invoice.